 - Philanthropy: Historical and Contemporary Approaches (Started from 2018, every fall, graduate, course website)

-- Linked Open Data and Computational Social Science Methods (Started from 2019, every fall, graduate, course website)
+- Computational Social Science Methods for Policy and Nonprofit Studies (Started from 2019, every fall, graduate, course website)

 Natural Language Processing and Understanding in Policy and Nonprofit Studies, preparing for 2022 Spring.
 Prerequisites: